HEADLINES: News and events from the World, the USA, Tennessee, Knox & Historic Notes - Knox TN Today

 Local headlines

-Visit Knoxville published 2026 Guide: The free 2026 Official Knoxville Visitors Guide is now available: Visitors Guide.
+Visit Knoxville published the 2026 Guide.
+The free 2026 Official Knoxville Visitors Guide is now available.

 MLK Events: Organized by the MLK Commemorative Commission, you may find more information and a video here.
 Currently, a Gallery of Arts Tribute, January 2-31, is at The Emporium Center, 100 S. Gay Street, Knoxville.